Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Aloe Vera is a succulent, meaning that it stores water in the fleshy part of the plant's leaves and can go long periods between watering.
-Aloe Vera is fairly pest resistant too, as the spines and tough skin are bothersome and unappetizing to animals.
+Aloe vera is a succulent, meaning that it stores water in the fleshy part of the plant's leaves and can go long periods between watering.
+Aloe vera is fairly pest resistant too, as the spines and tough skin is bothersome and unappetizing to animals.

-Because succulents are comfortable in aired conditions, they tend to grow best in clay pots with drainage holes.
-The clay pot allows water to evaporate well, and adjusts well to changes in temperature.
+Since succulents are comfortable in arid conditions, they tend to grow best in clay pots with drainage holes.
+The clay pot allows water to evaporate well and adjust well to changes in temperature.

 - Select a pot that is half as wide as the plant is tall.
-(For example, if your Aloe Vera plant is about 18 inches tall, choose a pot with a 9-inch diameter.)
+(For example, if your Aloe vera plant is about 18 inches tall, choose a pot with a nine-inch diameter.)

 - Scrub the pot with hot, soapy water to provide an environment free of germs.
 Experts even suggest sanitizing newly purchased pots.